Vespa's recipes have appeared in "Midwest Living" and "Taste of Home". She belongs to Cook's Recipe Testers for "Cook's Illustrated".

 - Serve immediately.
 Enjoy!

-- Protect skin from ultraviolent light damage with 1/2 cup of blackberries or raspberries, which are high in ellagic acid
+- Protect skin from ultraviolet light damage with 1/2 cup of blackberries or raspberries, which are high in ellagic acid.

-- Raise seratonin levels in the brain with 1 tablespoon of cacao powder (cacao also happens to contain 4 times the antioxidants of green tea)
+- Raise serotonin levels in the brain with 1 tablespoon of cacao powder (cacao also happens to contain 4 times the antioxidants of green tea).